 Successful study on this four year dual degree programme will give you two Bachelor's degrees from two highly respected international universities – one from Europe – Sciences Po – and one from Asia – The University of Hong Kong (HKU).
 You will spend the first two years in France and the third and fourth years in Hong Kong.
 You will join a truly international cohort of students, as you complete your studies together across those four years.

 - Get two degrees in four years from two leading international universities.

-- Capitalise on the strengths of two world-class universities: Sciences Po, France's leading university in the social sciences (Top 4 worldwide in Politics and International Studies, 2016 QS ranking) and the University of Hong Kong, one of Asia's leading international universities and the 3rd most international university in the world (THE, 2016).
+- Capitalise on the strengths of two world-class universities: Sciences Po, France's leading university in the social sciences (Top 3 worldwide in Politics and International Studies, 2019 QS ranking by subject) and the University of Hong Kong, one of Asia's leading international universities and the most international university in the world (THE World University Ranking 2019).

 - French is not required as students can choose to study entirely in English, or French, or a combination of both languages.
 Sciences Po is the excellent destination for students who are not French speakers, but are interested in studying abroad in France.

 Beyond Your Study

 - Enhance your career prospects further with multinational companies.